-Professor Timothy L. Dickinson, '79, teaches Transnational Law, International Commercial Transactions, Anti-Corruption Law and Practice, and Transactional Drafting.
-He is also a founding faculty member of the International Transactions Clinic (ITC) and supervises ITC clinicians in compliance work with clinic clientele.
+Timothy L. Dickinson, '79, is a professor from practice and an adjunct clinical assistant professor and founding faculty member of the International Transactions Clinic (ITC) at the University of Michigan Law School.
+He supervises ITC clinicians in compliance work with clinic clientele.